Abandoned Places or Haunted Havens? Explore These 13 Eerie Destinations and Find Out!

 Image Credit: Deposit Photos

 In Germany, Teufelsberg previously served as a US military listening station during the Cold War.
-Urban explorers and street artists frequently visit the popular attraction due to the deserted buildings and walls covered in graffiti.
+Visitors and street artists frequently explore the popular attraction due to the deserted buildings and walls covered in graffiti.

 Image Credit: Deposit Photos